IBM/ibm-z-elliptic-curve-cryptography/git-clone.md

 In the directory **/ECC** you will find a set of script allowing you to generate ECC keys, to perform a digital signature, and verify a digital signature.

-This ends this section, you can now start the RSA activity section.
+You are now ready to go the [Step 2](https://github.com/IBM/ibm-z-elliptic-curve-cryptography/blob/master/rsa-lab.md).